Cosmetic Dentistry Plano

 Teeth Whitening

 Professional teeth whitening erases the stains left behind by what you eat and drink every day — and it does so much faster and far more effectively than any treatment you can pick up at the pharmacy.
 In fact, Zoom!
 Whitening can brighten your teeth by up to 8 shades in a single visit.
-To achieve your whitest smile, your Plano dental team will apply the high powered gel to the surface of the teeth that show when you smile and activate it under a special light.
+To achieve your whitest smile, your Plano dental team will apply the high-powered gel to the surface of the teeth that shows when you smile and activate it under a special light.

 Learn More About Teeth Whitening